Suns out, guns out! 💪🏽 Check out our Fave Arm Workouts for Women!

 We’ve got your back!
 (Or, well, your arms.)

 HuffPost reminds us how important a strong upper body is essential for a healthy life.
 Here are 6 great workouts you can do to work out your arms and get great results.
 The best part?
 You won’t even have to leave the house or get a traditional gym membership.

 Here are a few at-home exercises you can incorporate into your workout that will give you the toned arms you’re looking for.

-Traditional push-ups are a great workout for your arms and your core.
+Traditional push-ups are a great workout for your arms and your core (win/win!!!).
 When you do push-ups correctly, you should feel your muscles working right away.
 The more you do them, the easier it is for your arms to move the rest of your body up and down.
 A great one to add to your “Arm Workouts for Women” list!

 Video embed code: